Two-color Fair Isle patterning on Brother KH800 and KH801 knitting machines.

 …unlike Brother KH965i.

-However, KH965 released to the Japanese markets (Topical-5) noticeably has also 4 positions on the selection dial, which probably implies KCI and KCII settings (Sorry – I would be more sure but I don’t read Japanese).
+However, KH965 released to the Japanese markets (Topical-5) noticeably has also 4 positions on the selection dial, which probably implies KCI and KCII settings or maybe KC and SM settings?
+(Sorry – I would be more sure but I don’t read Japanese).

 Thus, it seems that even if your KH965 does not have “i” next to its name, it might still have functionalities of the KH965i machine.